bhontz/ThunkableIdeaExchange/README.md

 have within this challenge for the purposes of numbering the next slide we're about to enter.
-With multiple users concurrently using this app, any number of users could be entering ideas which would then be reflected immediately within our app variable counter.
+With multiple users concurrently using this app, any number of users could be entering ideas which would then be reflected immediately within our app variable counter by way of our listener.

 Click on the bottom tab navigator icon View to view the ideas currently entered into the Firebase database.
 In this case, we are simply gathering up